"Go abroad if you can. Just get well away from the Ministry. That's the - er - new official position."

 -- Harry Potter (as Albert Runcorn)

-Hermione accompanies Umbridge to court while Harry breaks into Umbridge’s office, to find Mad-Eye’s eye mounted on her door.
+Hermione accompanies Dolores Umbridge to court while Harry breaks into Umbridge’s office, to find Mad-Eye Moody’s eye mounted on her door.
 While inside, Harry sees she has a file on Arthur Weasley and a copy of Rita Skeeter’s book.
-Harry retrieves the eye and heads back downstairs to the courtroom, where he and Hermione Stun the Ministry workers.
+Harry retrieves the eye and heads back downstairs to the courtroom, where he and Hermione stun the Ministry workers.
 He takes the locket, and releases the prisoners, telling them to go into hiding.
 They collect Ron and attempt to return to Grimmauld Place, but must abandon it when they realize they’ve accidentally brought a Death Eater with them into its protections.

 Calendar and Dates